ivan1993spb/snake-server/README.md

 ## Game rules

-The player controls snake.
+A player control a snake.
 The task of the game is to grow the biggest snake.
-In order to grow up players can eat apples, watermelons, snakes and the remains of dead snakes of other players.
-If the snake hits a wall, the snake will die, and the player will start again with small snake.
-If the snake has grown it can eat the smallest snakes.
+In order to do that players may eat apples, watermelons, smallest snakes and remains of dead snakes of other players.
+If a snake hits a wall, the snake will die, and the player will start again with small snake.
+Once a snake has grown it may eat the smallest snakes.

 ## Installation